cmda-minor-web/meesterproef-1920/README.md

 ### Resources
 #### API
 We'll use a rest API from De Voorhoede containing medicine information.
-Not all information of a medicine is available.
+Not all information of a medicine is

+ailable.
 The API has the follwoing structure:
 ```
 {
     "id": 0,